 Case Summary

-On February 28, 2020, four registered Oklahoman voters filed suit in Oklahoma Supreme Court challenging the constitutionality of proposed ballot Initiative Petition 426, which would amend the state constitution to vest authority for congressional and legislative redistricting to a redistricting commission.
-The plaintiffs argued that the Initiative's provision requiring imprisoned individuals to be counted as residents of their pre-incarceration address violates both Article 1, Section 2 of the U.S. Constitution and the 14th Amendment's Equal Protection Clause.
-Plaintiffs also asserted that the commission's membership/eligibility requirements and restrictions based on the political affiliations of applicants are unconstitutional under the First and Fourteenth Amendments to the U.S. Constitution.
-Plaintiffs sought a court order declaring that Initiative Petition 426 was unconstitutional and barring it from being placed on the ballot.
+On February 28, 2020, four Oklahoma voters filed a petition with the Oklahoma Supreme Court challenging Initiative Petition 426, which aimed to amend the state constitution to transfer Oklahoma’s congressional and legislative redistricting authority to an independent redistricting commission, as unconstitutional.
+Petitioners alleged the initiative’s eligibility requirements and partisan affiliation restrictions for commission applicants violated the 1st and 14th Amendments to the U.S. Constitution and that its provision requiring incarcerated persons to be counted as residents of their pre-incarceration addresses violated Article I, § 2 of the U.S. Constitution and the 14th Amendment’s Equal Protection Clause.
+They sought a court order declaring Initiative Petition 426 unconstitutional and barring it from being placed on the ballot.

 Case Library